fcaballerop/cuPSS/README.md

 </div>

 ## Troubleshooting
+The CUDA toolkit does not add its binaries location to `PATH` by default.
+They're installed by default in `/usr/local/cuda/bin/`.
+Add that directory to `PATH` or substitute all calls to `nvcc` with `/usr/local/cuda/bin/nvcc`.

 There are two main reasons why compilation of either the cuPSS library or a particular solver might fail.